HewlettPackard/swarm-learning/docs/setup.md

 Create login credentials to access [My HPE Software Center (MSC)](https://myenterpriselicense.hpe.com/cwp-ui/evaluation/HPE-SWARM/0.3.0/null).
 The email address used to access MSC is called as HPE passport account.

 The evaluation license for running the Swarm Learning components are available at [My HPE Software Center (MSC)](https://myenterpriselicense.hpe.com/cwp-ui/evaluation/HPE-SWARM/0.3.0/null).
-Use your HPE Passport account to access MSC and download evaluation license file(.DAT).
+Use your HPE Passport account to access MSC and download evaluation license file(HPE-SWARM_90_9999_34336032.dat).

 ## Pulling docker images